viamrobotics/docs/docs/components/arm/fake.md

 Fill in the attributes as applicable to your arm, according to the table below.

+{{% alert title="Important" color="note" %}}

+Exactly one of these attributes must be supplied for your `fake` arm to work.
+If neither are specified, an error is thrown asking for specification.
+If both attributes are specified, an error is thrown stating "can only populate either ArmModel or ModelPath - not both".

+{{% /alert %}}

 {{% /tab %}}
 {{% tab name="JSON Template" %}}